mrocklin/blog/_posts/work/2016-02-17-dask-distributed-part-2.md

 public](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) a record
 of all taxi trips taken by Yellow Cabs within the city.
-This is a nice model dataset for computational tabular data because it's large enough to be annoying while also deep enough to be broadly appealling.
+This is a nice model dataset for computational tabular data because it's large enough to be annoying while also deep enough to be broadly appealing.
 It's about 20GB on disk and about 60GB in memory as a Pandas DataFrame.

 For interactive analytics it's convenient to load the entire dataset into